What is a Headless CMS?

 From a marketing perspective, there can be additional issues ranging from poor admin interfaces, difficulty updating complex types of content, security vulnerabilities due to third-party add-on’s etc.

-There is also a natural evolution when it comes to B2B SaaS companies that outgrow legacy systems and are keen to upgrade to the latest cutting-edge CMS technology.
+There is also a natural evolution when it comes to growing B2B SaaS companies that outgrow legacy monolithic systems and are keen to upgrade to the latest cutting-edge CMS technology.

 What is a Headless CMS?